RobinHeidenis/morpheus/README.md

 The original website is hideous, and I spontaneously decided to make a better one.
 I'm not affiliated with the original website in any way, and I'm not making any money off of this project.
 It was also a way for me to try out the app router

+## Why Morpheus?

+Morpheus is the god of dreams in Greek mythology.
+Gemini and I thought it would be a fitting name for a website that lets you access movies and shows, which are often a form of escapism.

 ## Features

 - [x] See top movies